How to Capture Family Portraits on Your Wedding Day at Sorrento Golf Club

 • Couple + the other set of parents

-• Couple + both parents + siblings & partners + kids
+• Couple + parents + siblings + their partners and kids

-• Couple + bridal party (bridesmaids, flower girls, best man, ushers, page boys)
+• Couple + bridal party (bridesmaids, best man, flower girls, etc.)

 • Couple + grandparents